Banbury/pxt-calliope-oled96/README.md

 # MakeCode blocks for the Grove OLED 0.96" display

-This is a library of MakeCode blocks for controlling the [Grove - OLED Display 0.96"](https://www.seeedstudio.com/Grove-OLED-Display-0.96%26quot%3B-p-781.html) from Seeed.
+This is a library of MakeCode blocks for controlling the [Grove - OLED Display 0.96"](https://www.seeedstudio.com/Grove-OLED-Display-0.96%26quot%3B-p-781.html) with the SSD1308 chip from Seeed.
 It's a port of the C++ library provided by Seeed to Typescript with some minor improvements.

 This library is meant for the Calliope Mini.